thosgood/this-weeks-finds/markdown/151-200/week192.md

          v
     81 tellurium 207
          |
-         | β decay: 4.77 minutes
+         | \beta decay: 4.77 minutes
          |
          v
     82 lead 207

 As you can see by staring at the numbers, in "α decay" a nucleus emits a helium nucleus or "α particle" - 2 protons and 2 neutrons - so its atomic number goes down by 2 and its atomic mass goes down by 4.
-In "β decay" a neutron decays into a proton and emits a neutrino and an electron, or "β particle", so its atomic number goes up by 1 and its mass stays almost the same.
+In "\beta decay" a neutron decays into a proton and emits a neutrino and an electron, or "\beta particle", so its atomic number goes up by 1 and its mass stays almost the same.

 But to understand Meitner's work in context, you have to realize that